Pointcept/Pointcept/README.md

 ```

 ### Testing
-The validation during training only evaluate model on point clouds after grid sampling (voxelization) and testing is **needed** to achieve a precise evaluation result.
-Our testing code support TTA (test time augmentation) testing.
+During training, model evaluation is performed on point clouds after grid sampling (voxelization), providing an initial assessment of model performance.
+However, to obtain precise evaluation results, testing is **essential**.
+The testing process involves subsampling a dense point cloud into a sequence of voxelized point clouds, ensuring comprehensive coverage of all points.
+These sub-results are then predicted and collected to form a complete prediction of the entire point cloud.
+This approach yields  higher evaluation results compared to simply mapping/interpolating the prediction.
+In addition, our testing code supports TTA (test time augmentation) testing, which further enhances the stability of evaluation performance.
 (Currently only support testing on a single GPU, I might add support to multi-gpus testing in the future version.)

 ```bash
 # By script (Based on experiment folder created by training script)